Priyanka0205-CSE/RankerHub/README.md

 ## 👨‍💻 Author

-Made with ❤️ by the RankerHub team.
+Made with ❤️ by the RankerHub team..